 I like the jam to be low-sugar so I control the amount of sugar I add without compromising the texture or taste.
 It’s so much more cost effective to make jam at home.
 Once you master the art of making jam you can make so many different variations and flavors of jam.
 The options are endless.

-Now, because its the Strawberry season!!!
-The best time to make Strawberry Jam is definitely spring April to June, when strawberries are abundant and go on sale.
+The best time to make Strawberry Jam is definitely spring April to August, when strawberries are abundant and go on sale, however you can make it all around the year where you get strawberries.
 So here are 5 reasons to eat seasonal and buy local, to whatever extent you can.

 How to make strawberry jam?